Getting Started with Multi-user Isolation

 Onboarding a new user

-Kubeflow v1.4.0 provides automatic profile creation for authenticated users on first login.
-Additionally, an administrator can create a profile for any user in the Kubeflow cluster.
+An administrator can manually create a profile for any user in the Kubeflow cluster.
 Here an administrator is a person who has cluster-admin role binding in the Kubernetes cluster.
 This person has permissions to create and modify Kubernetes resources in the cluster.
-For example, the person who deployed Kubeflow will have administrative privileges in the cluster.
+For example, the person who deployed Kubeflow will have administration privileges in the cluster.

 Pre-requisites: grant user minimal Kubernetes cluster access